-We formed an association of County Clerical Workers over 2,000 strong.
+We formed an association of County Clerical Workers 2,000 strong.
 Our theme was "Clerks are Special."

-That was a bold statement in 1972.
 The goal was to instill pride and power.

 Let me tell you that those early days in Alameda

 County would set a tone for my future and make me who I